 With over a quarter of firms (27%) just beginning their journey, and over half (53%) somewhere along the way, a large portion of the industry will be considering how to make their planned or inflight transformation a success.
 We have previously discussed the role of digital in delivering customer value, and identified the top digital use cases for digitalizing wealth in this context.
 We conclude this series with how to successfully transform wealth management businesses.

 FOUR KEY INGREDIENTS

 It’s easy to assume that transforming a function, capability or business line will deliver the intended benefits, but this isn’t always the case.
-Wealth managers need to consider how change will affect the wider organisation to mitigate against any unexpected consequences and to fully realise the benefits.
-All organisations will have different nuances but, in most cases, it’s useful to assess transformational impact through the following lenses.
+Wealth managers need to consider how change will affect the wider organization to mitigate against any unexpected consequences and to fully realize the benefits.
+All organizations will have different nuances but, in most cases, it’s useful to assess transformational impact through the following lenses.